Kingpin (character): Skills, abilities, and equipment

 While the Kingpin has no superhuman powers, he is incredibly strong and significantly more durable than the average human, possessing remarkable strength concealed by his extremely corpulent appearance.
 Most of his body mass is actually muscle that has been built to extraordinary size, much like a Super Heavyweight sumo wrestler, or some Olympic weightlifters and powerlifters but at greater strength levels.
-He has been shown to be strong enough to hurl large men across a room, and leave imprints in concrete walls after punching them.
-Defying his size, the Kingpin is a master of many forms of armed and unarmed combat, especially sumo wrestling.
+Kingpin is a master of many forms of armed and unarmed combat, especially sumo wrestling.
 His signature move is the bear hug.
-His skill is such that he once fought Captain America to a standstill in hand-to-hand combat.
+His skill is such that he has once fought Captain America to a standstill in hand-to-hand combat.
 His daily workout typically consists of simultaneously overcoming five or more trained martial artists with his bare hands, and he stores his valuables in a custom-built safe which has no lock, only a door which is so heavy that only the Kingpin himself is strong enough to open it.

 He typically wears Kevlar armor under his clothing.
 Fisk sometimes carries an "obliterator cane", a walking stick that conceals a laser weapon that can vaporize a handgun or a person's head at close range.
-He typically wears an ornamental diamond stick-pin that conceals compressed sleeping gas that is effective if sprayed into a victim's face.
+Both his cane and his ornamental diamond stick pin conceal compressed sleeping gas that is effective if sprayed into a victim's face.
 Due to his wealth and intellectual acumen, Kingpin could use far more advanced defensive gadgets, but he prefers to use such things only as a last resort.
 As Fisk became less Spider-Man's enemy and more Daredevil's, he was portrayed more as a naturalistic mafioso than a comic book criminal mastermind, and depended less on science fiction–like weaponry.

 Although state and federal authorities are aware of the Kingpin, they have never been able to prove his involvement in many crimes, and while Fisk has occasionally been incarcerated or put under investigation, his formidable legal resources and knowledge of the law have always protected him from any serious consequences.
 Members of the government have worked with him when necessary (even while describing him as "the devil"), such as when they needed his help to dispose of a Manhattan office building that the Beyonder turned into gold.

 The Kingpin is intellectually formidable and is a master tactician and a highly skilled planner and organizer.
 He is self-educated to university graduate level in the field of political science, and is extremely skilled and knowledgeable in the organization and management of both illegal and legal business operations, allowing him to outsmart and outlast his enemies time and time again.
-The Kingpin's willpower is so great that he can resist even the Purple Man's mind control.
+The Kingpin's willpower is so great that he can resist even Purple Man's mind control.